MaggiN1337/carnd-term1/traffic-sign-classifier/writeup_Traffic-Sign-Project_Neuert.md

 #### 3. Training model

 I moved the parameters to the top of the code, in order to configure everything at the beginning.
-To train the model, I used a lean_rate of 0.001, a batch size of 128 and 100 epochs.
 First, I decided for 40 epochs, as this was after several runs, the number which brought a good result.
 With more epochs, the accuracy didn't raise anymore.
 But to show the learn-rate, I run it with 100 epochs in the end.
 The batch_size of 64 was also a good value, to see progress on the AWS after a few seconds, while using the power of 2.
 The learn_rate was chosen, after I tried 0.01 and 0.0001, where both brought a bad result.

-To prevent from overfitting, I added the L2 regularization, but it didn't boost up the validation accuracy pretty much.
+To prevent from overfitting, I added the L2 regularization, but it didn't boost up the validation accuracy pretty much. afterwards, I figured out, that a little higher SIGMA=0.15 for the LeNet, brought a more stable result by having less errors.

 Compared to the Adam Optimizer, the Stochastic Gradient Descend had a bad performance.
 The increase of the accuracy was very slow, especially with a learn-rate of 0.001.
 With a learn rate of 0.01, the accuracy reached only 93,1% after 100 epochs.
 I didn't wait for the result of a learn-rate of 0.001, as the accuracy was still at 85% after 89 Epochs.
 The Adam Optimizer had a fast increase and a good result with a learn-rate of 0.01 and 0.001.

 I also visualized the learning rate:
 ![alt text][image9]
-![alt text][image3]
+![alt text][image10]

 #### 4. The approach taken for finding a solution